Household Hazardous Waste

 staff disposing household hazardous waste

-Household hazardous waste cannot be picked up with regular household garbage, but can be disposed of in two ways:
+Household hazardous waste can be disposed of in two ways:

-2. The Office of Solid Waste offers a free Household Hazardous Waste Collection Day event twice a year.
+The Office of Solid Waste offers two free Household Hazardous Waste Collection Day events every year.
 Additionally, free drop-off locations for rechargeable batteries (such as cell phone batteries) are available at city buildings.
 For more information, call 772-871-1775 and press 5.

 Report Illicit Discharge